BDC Hamburger Icon

 1. It verifies important facts.

-ResumeLab found that 36 percent of people have lied on their resume.
-Some of the most common things people lie about are job experience (25 percent), job duties (21 percent) and employment dates (16 percent).
 You need to make sure that candidates are being truthful about where they worked and what positions they had so you know they have the necessary experience for the role.
 A thorough employment verification can help you discover which candidates are honest and which are stretching the truth.

 2. It checks culture alignment.

 Part of hiring the right candidates is checking whether they are a good fit for not only the role but also the organization.
 Employment verifications can provide a peek into another company’s culture as you learn about the candidate from their former supervisor or HR representative.
-[Related article: Why It’s Important New Hires Fit a Company’s Culture]
+[Read related article: Why It’s Important New Hires Fit a Company’s Culture]

-3. It explains short employment stints.
+3. It may explain short employment stints.

 Did You Know?Did you know